robomq/robomq.io/docs/MQTT.md

 }
 ```

-The callback functions should be preset before connecting to <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> broker.
+The callback functions should be preset before connecting to the <a href="https://www.robomq.io" target="_blank">RoboMQ</a> broker.
 Foe example,

 ```php
 $client->onMessage("onMessage");